If you’re running a dental business, then it’s important that you know all the marketing techniques.

 Asking your patients for reviews does not have to be a huge increase in workload, for you or your staff.
 There are online reputation management tools to send follow-up emails to patients and help them find online review sites so that they have no trouble

 This has two main benefits.
 One, it makes it easier for you to collect reviews from patients.
 Two, it makes it easier for patients to find the right place to leave good reviews.
 It’s important that your customers can find the right sites to leave you their feedback.
-Imagine giving a patient a wonderful experience, but them not knowing where to share their story!
+Imagine giving a patient a wonderful experience, but not knowing where to share their story!

 Warning: Don’t be a Pain